History of Odisha: Mauryan occupation

 Ashoka of the Mauryan dynasty conquered Kalinga in the bloody Kalinga War in 261 BCE which was the 8th year of his reign.
 According to his own edicts, the war about 1,000,000 people were killed, 1,500,000 were captured and several more were affected.
 The resulting bloodshed and suffering of the war deeply affected Ashoka.
 He turned into a pacifist and converted to Buddhism..
-However, Ashoka’s eulogists like Charles Allen agree that his conversion to Buddhism predated the Kalinga war.
+However, Ashoka's eulogists like Charles Allen agree that his conversion to Buddhism predated the Kalinga war.
 Moreover, he seems to have had links with Buddhists for a decade before his conversion.
 The evidence suggests that his conversion to Buddhism was more to do with the politics of succession than with any regret he felt for sufferings of war.

 The Kalingans had used personnel from the Atavika region, which was in the west of Kalinga, during the war.
 According to his edicts, Ashoka conquered the coastal region of Kalinga but didn't try to conquer the Atavika region.
 The Mauryans governed the Kalinga region as a province.
 They used Tosali as the regional capital and judiciary center.
 A kumara (viceroy) ruled from Tosali, modern-day Dhauli.
 Samapa, modern-day Jaugada, was another administrative centre.
 Ashoka erected two edicts in the region, at Jaugada and Dhauli.

 Kharavela

-In the 1st century BCE, Mahameghavana established the Mahameghavahana dynasty in Kalinga.
+In the 1st century BCE, Mahameghavahana established the Mahameghavahana dynasty in Kalinga.
 Kharavela was the third ruler of the dynasty.
 He reigned in the second half of the 1st century BCE.
 Most of the information about Kharavela comes from the Hathigumpha inscription in Udayagiri near Bhubaneswar.
 The inscription also calls the dynasty as Chedi (also spelled Cheti) The inscription records his life from his boyhood to his 13th regnal year.